williaml33moore/bathtub/examples/uvm_examples/codec/README.md

 Do whatever you need to do to get your simulation to run and pass on your system.
 If you look inside the makefiles, you'll see that they each include a corresponding makefile two directories higher (`include ../../Makefile.xxx`), in `$USER_UVM_HOME/examples`.
-You may need to set up your environment, or edit the local makefiles in this directory or the included makefiles two directories up.
+You may need to set up your environment, or edit included makefiles two directories up.
 (They're your personal makefiles, so edit them as much as you like.
 You might want to make backup copies first.)

-Cadence replaced Incisive with Xcelium, so feel free to make a pair of `Makefile.xcelium` files appropriate for the newer simulator, changing "irun" to "xrun," and use those instead.
-That's what we've done.
-We run Xcelium like so:
-`make -f Makefile.xcelium test`
+Cadence replaced Incisive with Xcelium, but it seems that the Incisive `irun` commands still work.

 ⚠️ **Note:** Cadence simulators (`irun` and `xrun`) generally require the `-uvmnocdnsextra` command line option since we are not using Cadence's built-in UVM library.
-You can make that change in `$CODEC_WORKING_DIR/../../Makefile.ius` or `$CODEC_WORKING_DIR/../../Makefile.xcelium`, e.g.:
+You can make that change in `$CODEC_WORKING_DIR/../../Makefile.ius`, e.g.:
 ```
 # Change
 IUS =   irun -access rw -uvmhome $(UVM_HOME) +UVM_VERBOSITY=$(UVM_VERBOSITY) -quiet
 # to
 IUS =   irun -access rw -uvmhome $(UVM_HOME) +UVM_VERBOSITY=$(UVM_VERBOSITY) -quiet -uvmnocdnsextra
 ```
-⚠️ **Note:** Newer versions of Questa have deprecated `+acc` option `m`.
+⚠️ **Note:** Newer versions of Questa have deprecated `+acc` option `m`, so you should remove it from the makefile.
 Edit `$CODEC_WORKING_DIR/../../Makefile.questa`:
 ```
 # Change